 A sweet & delicious banana bread with a surprise inside – Nutella!
-Our Nutella Swirled Banana Bread makes a great dessert when topped off with a rich semi-sweet chocolate glaze or leave it off for the perfect breakfast treat.
+Our Nutella Banana Bread is swirled with plenty of this fabulous hazelnut spread and makes a great dessert when topped off with a rich semi-sweet chocolate glaze.
+Or leave the glaze off for an awesome breakfast treat.

 I couldn’t wait to get around to sharing this delicious banana bread with you.
 My friend and neighbor Melanie brought this over during the Christmas season and everyone went wild over it.
 People usually think of having banana bread for breakfast or a mid-morning snack but this one can easily be served as a rich decadent dessert.
 It is deliciously moist and made all the better by the thick swirls of Nutella running through it.
 However, the real piece de resistance was the layer of thick rich chocolate icing that puts it over the top and into the “oh, I’ve got to have it” dessert category.

 So naturally, I had to ask her for the recipe so that I could make it and share it with you.
 The original recipe was by Rachel Ray but she adapted it slightly by reducing the sugar content and adding some heart-healthy nuts.
 Way to go Melanie!